VijayendraDwari/operaai-claims-intelligence/README.md

 ## About the Author

-**Vijayendra Dwari** is the architect of enterprise agentic systems.
+**Vijayendra Dwari** is an architect of enterprise agentic systems.
 He specializes in building AI systems for highly regulated industries (insurance, healthcare, financial services) that require strict compliance, auditability, and human-in-the-loop governance.

 [LinkedIn](https://linkedin.com/in/vijayendradwari) | [GitHub](https://github.com/VijayendraDwari)